agorakit/documentation/docs/en/install.md

 NOTE: **Trying Agorakit without installation**
     If you are just looking to give Agorakit a try, you can do that without having to install it.
 Just create an account on <https://app.agorakit.org>,  an Agorakit instance for citizen-activists and for evaluation purposes.

-    You can also get in touch with us if you are interested in managed hosting of a private Agorakit instance.
-Email us at info [at] agorakit.org for more details.
+    You can also get in touch with the developper if you are interested in managed hosting of a private Agorakit instance.
+Contact info [at] agorakit.org for more details.

-    Keep reading for steps to install an Agorakit instance on your own server.
+    Keep reading if you want to install an Agorakit instance on your own server.

 ## Requirements